chkfu/edtrack-workflow-integration-toolkit/README.md

 ### B. Models - Data Pipelines

-The Data Pipelines processes data with staged modules which enables data handling procedures to be flexibly swapped, extended and reused without breaking the workflow.

 ```
 [Loader]  ->  [Cleaner]  ->  [Manager]  ->  [Preprocessor]  ->  [Manager]  ->  [Visualiser]  ->  [Loader]
 (import)      (cleaning)      (merge)      (feature engineer)  (transform)      (visualise)      (export)
 ```

 ### C. Views - User Interface

-The User Interface applies a four-tier layer to integrate the layouts, pages, and reusable components together in the decoupled and modularised structure.

 ```
 [UserInterface]  -> [LayoutFactory]  ->  [PageFactory]  ->  [ComponentFactory]